ryantd42/NY-Legislative-Git/2023/S520A-2023/bill.md

  of  an  agency  or  industrial development authority established by this chapter or created by the public authorities law shall be subject to the provisions of article eighteen of this chapter.
-  2. NO MEMBER, OFFICER, EMPLOYEE OR INDEPENDENT CONTRACTOR OF ANY AGEN- CY OR INDUSTRIAL DEVELOPMENT AUTHORITY ESTABLISHED BY  THIS  CHAPTER  OR THE  PUBLIC  AUTHORITIES  LAW  SHALL  TAKE ANY POSITION, WHETHER PAID OR UNPAID, INCLUDING BUT NOT LIMITED TO AN INDEPENDENT CONTRACTOR, WITH ANY BUSINESS OR ENTITY APPLYING FOR OR RECEIVING FINANCIAL  ASSISTANCE  FROM SUCH  AGENCY  OR  INDUSTRIAL  DEVELOPMENT AUTHORITY WHILE EMPLOYED BY OR RENDERING SERVICES TO SUCH AGENCY OR INDUSTRIAL DEVELOPMENT AUTHORITY OR WITHIN TWO YEARS AFTER TERMINATION OF SUCH EMPLOYMENT  OR  RENDERING  OF SERVICES.
+  2. (A) NO MEMBER, OFFICER, EMPLOYEE OR INDEPENDENT CONTRACTOR  OF  ANY AGENCY  OR  INDUSTRIAL DEVELOPMENT AUTHORITY ESTABLISHED BY THIS CHAPTER OR THE PUBLIC AUTHORITIES LAW SHALL TAKE ANY POSITION, WHETHER  PAID  OR UNPAID, INCLUDING BUT NOT LIMITED TO AN INDEPENDENT CONTRACTOR, WITH ANY BUSINESS  OR  ENTITY APPLYING FOR OR RECEIVING FINANCIAL ASSISTANCE FROM SUCH AGENCY OR INDUSTRIAL DEVELOPMENT AUTHORITY  WHILE  EMPLOYED  BY  OR RENDERING SERVICES TO SUCH AGENCY OR INDUSTRIAL DEVELOPMENT AUTHORITY OR WITHIN  TWO  YEARS  AFTER TERMINATION OF SUCH EMPLOYMENT OR RENDERING OF SERVICES.
+  (B) THESE RESTRICTIONS SHALL NOT APPLY TO WORKERS, CONTRACTORS, COMPA- NIES, AND CORPORATIONS PERFORMING MAINTENANCE, REPAIRS  OR  IMPROVEMENTS TO  THE PREMISES OWNED OR LEASED BY THE INDUSTRIAL DEVELOPMENT AUTHORITY INCLUDING, BUT NOT LIMITED TO, MAINTENANCE WORKERS,  LANDSCAPERS,  SNOW- PLOWERS,  PLUMBERS,  ELECTRICIANS,  PAINTERS  AND  OTHER TRADES WORKERS.
+ THESE RESTRICTIONS SHALL NOT APPLY TO A MEMBER  OF  A  UNION  WHO  IS  A

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD02770-02-3
+ S. 520--A  2

+ MEMBER OF THE INDUSTRIAL DEVELOPMENT AUTHORITY BOARD AND WHOSE UNION HAS MEMBERS  WHO WORK FOR AN ENTITY WHICH RECEIVES OR IS APPLYING FOR FINAN- CIAL ASSISTANCE FROM THE INDUSTRIAL DEVELOPMENT AUTHORITY.
   3. ANY  PERSON WHO KNOWINGLY AND WILLFULLY VIOLATES THE PROVISIONS OF SUBDIVISION TWO OF THIS SECTION AND IS COMPENSATED OR RECEIVES ANY BENE- FIT DUE TO SUCH VIOLATION SHALL PAY A CIVIL PENALTY  TO  THE  AGENCY  OR INDUSTRIAL  DEVELOPMENT  AUTHORITY  IN AN AMOUNT EQUAL TO FIVE TIMES THE COMPENSATION OR BENEFIT RECEIVED BY SUCH PERSON.
   § 2.
 This act shall take effect immediately.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02770-01-3